 DJ Or Band

 Years gone past it was more traditional to have a band.
-This is mostly due for a couple of reasons.
-Firstly the DJ as we now know it did not become popular till the 1970’s for weddings.
-They had been around years before but for weddings this came later.
-So up until that point the live band was the first choice.
+This is mostly due to a couple of reasons.
+Firstly the DJ as we now know it did not become popular until the 1970s for weddings.
+They had been around years before but for weddings, this came later.
+So up until that point, the live band was the first choice.
 Even after DJ’s started hitting the scene (you can read more here), traditionally people preferred the live band because it was what they were used to.

-When people hear the term DJ they think of a night club these day but DJ’s have become very popular with weddings.
-Generally a DJ is just one person who has their own equipment – the music, amps and everything to connect to the wedding reception venue to give it atmosphere and play the music throughout the night.
-There are varied pro’s and cons to having a DJ.
+When people hear the term DJ they think of a nightclub these days but DJ’s have become very popular with weddings.
+Generally, a DJ is just one person who has their own equipment – the music, amps and everything to connect to the wedding reception venue to give it atmosphere and play the music throughout the night.
+There are varied pros and cons to having a DJ.

 - A DJ is more cost effective as it is a ‘one man band’.
-A band has several members which tends to be more expensive.
+A band has several members which tend to be more expensive.